contrast-zone/t-rewriter.js/readme.md

 # esperas

-> Flipping table
->
->     (╯°□°）╯︵ ┻━┻
->
-> when I'm studying and it says:
-> "A metatheory is a theory whose
-> subject matter is some theory."

 *[Abstract]*

 *...
 Our starting point will be handling context free grammar (CFG) equivalent by the v-parser algorithm.
 Then, we will extend this CFG equivalent to handle logic based extension of CFG, thus bringing in a logical reasoning about parsed content.
 Finally, we will introduce a parsing template engine by a slight modification of our logical parsing system, only to handle variables.
 This final touch will make Esperas a Turing complete parser...*